-Many prominent studies show that vast majority of MLM reps (> 99%!) actually LOSE money, as they vastly underestimate the cost of marketing, and vastly overestimate the size of the potential market or prospect pool for the product they are trying to sell.
+Many prominent studies show that the vast majority of MLM reps (> 99%!) actually LOSE money, as they vastly underestimate the cost of marketing and vastly overestimate the size of the potential market or prospect pool for the product they are trying to sell.

 Most product literature always makes the product sound like the Second Coming.
 If it's a nutritional supplement, it will cure every ailment under the sun, from AIDS to gout (just kidding).
 If it's cosmetics, it'll make you 20–30 years younger.

 But think about a product like that.
-Do people really NEED that, or just WANT that?
+Do people really need that, or do they just want that?

 This is the danger of those miracle juice/pill MLMs.
 Those products are actually luxury items.
-People WANT the miracle product, but they don't NEED it.
+People want the miracle product, but they don't need it.
 You have to convince people that they need this product for their well-being.
-In a depressed economy, the market for luxury items dries up, yet it is during these times that recruiting hits fever pitch, probably because candidates are more vulnerable, more susceptible to recruiting speeches about having a "secondary source of income."
+In a depressed economy, the market for luxury items dries up, yet it is during these times that recruiting hits fever pitch, probably because candidates are more vulnerable and more susceptible to recruiting speeches about having a "secondary source of income."